-Here’s how to prevent someone from recording your call.
+Here’s how to prevent someone from recording your phone call:

-So if you want to what you can instead, then this article is for you.
+So if you want to what you can instead of preventing someone from recording your phone call, then this article is for you.

 Let’s get started!